nikodemus/foolang/README.md

   - [ ] Prefix messages: -foo, !foo, ~foo
   - [ ] Indexing foo[x] as sugar for at:
   - [ ] Indexing assignment foo[x] := 42 as sugar for at:put:
-  - Command-line options
-    - [ ] -p <path> ...
-1h

-### Planned: 0.1.1: Cleanups

-- [ ] Move methods from evaluator.rs into classes/class.rs
-- [ ] Move sub-object definitions from objects.rs into classes/class.rs

 ### Planned: 0.2.0: The IDE

 _...a bad SmallTalk with an environment from the 80s?_

-**Goals**: a working Smalltalk-like ID, actually writing foolang code.
+**Goals**: a Smalltalk-like ID, actually writing foolang code.

 **Non-goals**: performance, fancy extensions, useful class library.

 Estimated remaining: 100h
 Time spent: 0h

+- Cleanups
+  - [ ] Have Object.underlying methods for all builtin classes.
+2h
+  - [ ] Move methods from evaluator.rs into classes/class.rs.
+1h.
+  - [ ] Move sub-object definitions from objects.rs into classes/class.rs.
+1h
+  - [ ] History cleanup.
+1h
 - [ ] Source formatter.
 10h.
 - [ ] Wrap a rust web server as foolang object.
 10h
 - Bare bones class browser widget: 20h